unwire/handsoap/README.markdown

 If you use Rails, you will need to load the gem from the `config/environment.rb` file, using:

     config.gem 'troelskn-handsoap', :lib => 'handsoap', :source => "http://gems.github.com"

+###Generator

+From version 0.2.0 Handsoap sports a generator, that creates the service class + an integration test case.
+This is just a rough starting point for your service - You still have to fill out the actual mappings to/from xml, but at least it saves your some copy-pasting from this guide.

+To use the generator, create a Rails project and run the script `script/generate handsoap`, giving the url of the WSDL.

 ###Service class